StupidHackTH/pahi/README.md

 Pahi games are ridiculous games which are very fun and addictive.
 The question may look hard as hell, yet the answer is easy as shit.

 ## How to play
-Add the Facebook chatbot "[Prahi Hackatom](https://www.facebook.com/prahi.hackatom.5)".
-As the bot accept your request, you can now play with the bot.
+~~Add the Facebook chatbot "[Prahi Hackatom]".
+As the bot accept your request, you can now play with the bot.~~ Oh no!
+The bot is dead.
+We think that you have to download and try it for yourself.

 ## Commands
 - **@game** - play game randomly.